 Bright and presentable rooms will always naturally create a better click-through rate than a dark, messy picture.
 It’s usually best to take photos in the morning when it’s bright out.
 Ideally, take a photo of the exterior when it’s sunny out, so your photos have a natural warmth to them.

 For the interior, make sure the curtains and blinds are opened and the lights and lamps in the room are switched on.
 Dark corners are not a good look.
-If the lighting in the property is bad, consider bringing in lighting equipment (see next point).
+If the lighting in the rental property is bad, consider bringing in lighting equipment (see next point).

 Use proper equipment